Entertainment in Sundance

 National and international artists as well as regional and local painters, sculptors, fine art, glass and acrylic works of art.

 JAZZ IS BACK!
 Come visit the popular cabaret/jazz club in the historic Woolworth Building with a prime underground/basement location on Fourth Street.

-Come visit the beauty of the Old West at the Sid Richardson Museum and Gift Shop today!
+Come visit the beauty of the Old West at the Sid Richardson Museum and Gift Store.
 The museum, located in the heart of Sundance Square, boasts 40 paintings by Frederic Remington, Charles M. Russell and other premier Western artists.

 Thomas Kinkade is America's most collected artist, a painter-communicator whose tranquil, light-infused paintings have delighted millions over the years.